Suwayomi/Suwayomi-Server/README.md

 - Nodejs LTS or latest
 - Yarn
 ### building the full-blown jar
-Run `./gradlew server:shadowJar`, the resulting built jar file will be `server/build/Tachidesk-vX.Y.Z-rxxx.jar`.
+Run `./gradlew :webUI:copyBuild server:shadowJar`, the resulting built jar file will be `server/build/Tachidesk-vX.Y.Z-rxxx.jar`.
-### building without `webUI` bundled
+### building without `webUI` bundled(server only)
-Delete the `server/src/main/resources/react` directory if exists from previous runs, then run `./gradlew server:shadowJar -x :webUI:copyBuild`, the resulting built jar file will be `server/build/Tachidesk-vX.Y.Z-rxxx.jar`.
+Delete the `server/src/main/resources/react` directory if exists from previous runs, then run `./gradlew server:shadowJar`, the resulting built jar file will be `server/build/Tachidesk-vX.Y.Z-rxxx.jar`.
 ### building the Windows package
-Run `./gradlew windowsPackage`, the resulting built zip package file will be `server/build/Tachidesk-vX.Y.Z-rxxx-win32.zip`.
+Run `./gradlew :server:windowsPackage` to build a server only bundle and `./gradlew :webUI:copyBuild :server:windowsPackage` to get a full bundle , the resulting built zip package file will be `server/build/Tachidesk-vX.Y.Z-rxxx-win32.zip`.
 ## Running for development purposes
 ### `server` module
-Follow [Get Android stubs jar](#prerequisite-get-android-stubs-jar) then run `./gradlew :server:run -x :webUI:copyBuild --stacktrace` to run the server
+Follow [Get Android stubs jar](#prerequisite-get-android-stubs-jar) then run `./gradlew :server:run --stacktrace` to run the server
 ### `webUI` module
-How to do it is described in `webUI/react/README.md` but for short, first cd into `webUI/react` then run `yarn` to install the node modules(do this only once) then `yarn start` to start the client if a new browser window doesn't start automatically, then open `http://127.0.0.1:3000` in a modern browser.
+How to do it is described in `webUI/react/README.md` but for short, first cd into `webUI/react` then run `yarn` to install the node modules(do this only once) then `yarn start` to start the development server, if a new browser window doesn't get opned automatically, then open `http://127.0.0.1:3000` in a modern browser.
 This is a `create-react-app` project and supports HMR and all the other goodies you'll need.